Greg Galer, Executive Director

 email@example.com | 617.367.2458 ext.
 204

 Alison Frazee works alongside the Executive Director in advocacy efforts across all of Boston’s neighborhoods.
 She joined the Alliance in 2013.
 Alison was active in Yes for Better Boston, a campaign to fund historic preservation, affordable housing, and parks and green spaces through the Community Preservation Act.
 Since 2017, she has served as Co-Chair of the Steering Committee for Yes for a Better Boston and provides technical assistance to the community.
+Alison was appointed by Mayor Walsh to serve on the Advisory Group for PLAN: Downtown.

 In 2018, Alison was awarded the Paul & Niki Tsongas Award for the Next Generation by Preservation Massachusetts.
 In addition to her role as vocal proponent for citywide planning and historic preservation, Alison is known for being an even-handed negotiator for competing stakeholders and a frequent speaker on preservation issues.
 She holds a Master of Historic Preservation from the University of Kentucky and a Bachelor of Arts in Historic Preservation from the University of Mary Washington.